San Juan Capistrano Stakes: History

 With the increasing emphasis on speed horses bred to compete in the Kentucky Derby and Breeders' Cup Classic distance of 1 1/4 miles on dirt, during the last two decades longer races run on grass or dirt in North America have been in decline.
 Once a Grade I event, the about 1 3/4 miles San Juan Capistrano Invitational Handicap now holds a Grade III classification.
 Since 2007, the winner of the San Juan Capistrano has received ballot-free entry into Australia's greatest horse race and the staying championship of the world, the Melbourne Cup.
 Since 2008, no San Juan Capistrano winner has made the trip to Flemington for the Melbourne Cup.

 The event was downgraded to a Grade II in 2004 and to a Grade III race in 2015.

 The event for many runnings was held on the closing day of the Santa Anita spring meeting, which was in April.
 However, with the takeover of events from the close of Hollywood Park Racetrack in 2013, the event has been held in June, with three-year-olds allowed to enter.

-At age eight, Niarkos (1968) and Mashkour (1991) are the oldest horses to win the event.
+At age eight, Niarkos (1968), Mashkour (1991) and Gold Phoenix (2026) are the oldest horses to win the event.

 Two mares have won the event, La Zanzara (1975) and the Champion Argentine mare Miss Grillo (1949).

 The event had showcased many a champion and notable runnings.
 In 1950 the Irish-bred champion Noor defeated the 1948 Triple Crown champion Citation by a neck before a crowd of about 60,000.

 The March 12, 1966, edition of the San Juan Capistrano Invitational Handicap was seen by 60,792 fans, the largest crowd of the season, who turned out to say farewell to retiring U.S. Racing Hall of Fame jockey Johnny Longden.
 Without ever using the whip as he always did, Longden guided Canadian bred George Royal from fifteen lengths back in last place to a photo-finish win.